 - How to sell workout plans and videos online with Dropbox Shop

-- How to make your online fitness programme thrive
+- How to make your online fitness program thrive

 Put simply, online training uses digital technologies to deliver an at-home fitness experience.
-These exercise programmes are typically asynchronous, meaning the content is pre-recorded or created once, then made available to watch, purchase or download digitally.
+These exercise programs are typically asynchronous, meaning the content is prerecorded or created once, then made available to watch, purchase, or download digitally.
 You can offer:

 - Video content such as workouts and demonstrations